Skip to content

 /bin/bash -c "$(curl -fsSL docs.dataflux-func.com/sidecar-download)"

-All shell commands mentioned in this Guide can be executed directly under the root user.
-Non-root users need to add sudo to run them.
+All shell commands mentioned in this document can be run directly under the root user.
+For non-root users, you need to add sudo to run them.

 1. System and Environment Requirements

-Any host that can run DataFlux Func should be able to run Sidecar.
+Any host capable of running DataFlux Func can normally run Sidecar.

 1.1 DataFlux Func Version Requirements

-Sidecar must be used with DataFlux Func 1.3.5 or higher
+Sidecar must be used with DataFlux Func version 1.3.5 or higher.

 2. Quick Installation

 Normally, Sidecar is installed on the same host as DataFlux Func.
-The following operations assume that DataFlux Func is already installed on the host.
+The following operations assume they are performed on a host where DataFlux Func is already installed.

-If Sidecar and DataFlux Func are running on different hosts, the corresponding configurations need to be modified.
+If Sidecar and DataFlux Func run on different hosts, the corresponding configurations need to be modified

 2.1 Offline Installation